 2. What does a person's karma mean – the imprint of personal deeds

 What does a person's karma mean?
 It means that nothing is lost.
 Everything we do leaves a trace, even when we think no one has seen.
-A look full of compassion, a word that lifts or, conversely, a word that hurts – all are seeds planted in the unseen soil of existence.
-Sooner or later, those seeds germinate and become the experiences that will greet us on the road.
+A look full of compassion, a word that uplifts, or, on the contrary, a word that hurts – all are seeds planted in the unseen soil of existence.
+Sooner or later, those seeds germinate and become the experiences that will meet us along the way.

 If we live with gentleness and kindness, life opens up to us like a blooming garden.
-People greet us with smiles, opportunities arise naturally, and balance settles in our steps.
+People greet us with smiles, opportunities appear naturally, and balance settles into our steps.
 If, on the contrary, we choose selfishness and malice, we encounter walls and thorns.
 The universe does not punish, it merely reflects, placing us in front of our own mirror.

 Wisdom says that karma is the teacher who never tires of explaining the same lesson until the student truly understands it.
-If you see the same patterns repeating in your life, it's a sign that a page from the invisible book remains unfinished.
+If you see the same patterns repeating in your life, it is a sign that a page from the invisible book remains unfinished.

 It is important to understand that a person's karma is not fixed.
-It is not a sentence engraved in stone, but a living, malleable energy that shapes moment by moment.
-Through awareness, behavior change, and the cultivation of virtues, each of us can rewrite our karmic story.
+It is not a sentence engraved in stone, but a living, malleable energy that is shaped moment by moment.
+Through awareness, behavior change, and cultivating virtues, each of us can rewrite our karmic story.

 A gesture of forgiveness can dissolve years of resentment.
 A choice made out of love can heal old wounds.
 A decision to live authentically can break karmic chains that seemed impossible to overcome.

-As an old master said: „We cannot change the past, but we can change how we allow the past to shape our future.”
+As an old master once said: „We cannot change the past, but we can change how we let the past shape our future.”
 And this is the transformative power of karma: not to keep us prisoners, but to show us that freedom is always in the present, in the choices we make now.

 A golden scale contrasts an elephant and a donkey, representing the classic symbols of American political parties.